Rociob7/manual-qa-potfolio/test-plan/functional-test-plan.md

 # Test Plan – Internal Invoicing Web App

 ## 1. Project Overview
 This test plan covers the functional testing activities for the internal web-based invoicing system used by client stakeholders.
-The application allows users to create, edit, send, and track invoices.
+The application in this sprint allows users to create, execute, delete, or cancel a task called 'Netting maintenance' in the Maintenance section.

 ## 2. Objectives
 - Verify that the invoice lifecycle works as expected (creation, approval, and status tracking)